aryan-at-ul/Browser_history_as_chats_and_trends/README.md

 ---

 *Note: This tool is designed for research purposes and personal use.
-Be mindful of privacy implications when analyzing browsing history data.*
+It run on local, NO API CALL (GPU needed!!).*